Watch our short film about addressing a meeting

-If you have a question that you would like to put to the leader of the council, any other member of the Cabinet, or the chairman of a particular scrutiny or other committee, you must submit it in writing (by email if you prefer) no later than 2pm on the second working day before the council meeting to:
+If you have a question that you want to put to the leader of the council or any other member of the Cabinet, or the chair of a particular committee or scrutiny committee, you must submit it in writing.

 Oxfordshire County Council

 Before the meeting you will be contacted and told whether your question has been accepted and, if possible, given an idea of the approximate time when it will be dealt with.

 What will happen at the meeting?

 The chairman of the council will invite you to put your question to the councillor to whom it is addressed.
 A copy of the question will have been circulated in advance to all councillors and will be made available to the press and public attending the meeting.
 Once you have asked your question and it has been answered, you can put a supplementary question to the same councillor.
 The supplementary question must arise directly out of the original question or the reply you received.

 If the councillor to whom you have addressed your question is not present at the meeting, you will be sent a written reply.